 If you have paint you aren’t going to use, consider donating it to someone who will.
 If that isn’t an option, call your state’s sanitation department to find out how to dispose of the paint safely.
 Using natural alternatives to certain cleaners and soaps will reduce chemical buildup in the water supply and on the inside of your pipes.

 Call your local pharmacy to see if they have a drug take-back program or mix the medication with coffee grounds or kitty litter, seal it in a plastic bag, and throw it in the trash.

 We know that determining what can and can’t go down the drain can be confusing.
-If you’re unsure, call our plumbing experts at Bobby L. Greene Plumbing & Heating Co., Inc.: (318) 771-7551.
-You can call to schedule a consultation or fill out the contact form online.
+If you’re unsure, call our plumbing experts at Bobby L Greene Plumbing, Heating & Cooling Co.: 318-731-9447.
+You can call to schedule a drain cleaning or fill out the contact form online.